 Ricky Warwick: It’s great.
 I think it’s great.
 I think it’s if you’re lucky enough to have a solid fan base, which we do.
-It’s fantastic, because you’re dealing directly with the people that buy your albums and come to your shows and this way you can listen to what they want.
-React one-one-one with them and record companies don’t pay the big advantage that you… I just did a double album, solo album where they played a number… I would have never been able to do that on a record company budget alone these days.
-But the fans enabled me to do that and recorded the type of album I wanted and the studio that I wanted, with the producer that I wanted.
+It’s fantastic because you’re dealing directly with the people that buy your albums and come to your shows, and this way, you can listen to what they want.
+React one-on-one with them, and record companies don’t pay the big advantage that you… I just did a double album, a solo album where they played a number… I would have never been able to do that on a record company budget alone these days.
+But the fans enabled me to do that and recorded the type of album I wanted and the studio that I wanted with the producer that I wanted.
 It’s a necessary evil, but I guess it’s great because I think they feel involved.
 I think you can listen to what they want.
 What they like, what they don’t like.
 I think it’s a genius way to go forward.

-Do you think that things like PledgeMusic will become more common in the future, and whether is that the direction to where the music business is going on?
+Do you think that things like PledgeMusic will become more common in the future and determine where the music business is going?

-Ricky Warwick: I definitely think the way it is now with technology, that you have to interact with your fans.
+Ricky Warwick: I definitely think that you have to interact with your fans the way it is now with technology.
 Days when bands were like “don’t let them too close” are gone.

-So, you’re saying that it’s definitely worth to try these new technologies?
+So, you’re saying that it’s definitely worth trying these new technologies?

 Ricky Warwick: Yeah.
 I think it’s a good way.
-No. It’s not easy and you have to… People are investing in you, before they’ve heard a note of music played.
+No. It’s not easy, and you have to… People are investing in you before they’ve heard a note of music played.
 So that’s a big ask to somebody.
 It’s like me going to you, going I’ve got this great business.
-Can you give me 10 pounds.
+Can you give me 10 pounds?
 And you go, “What is that?”
 I won’t tell you until you hear it.
-That’s a lot of trust right there.
-So you have to make sure you’re getting good video updates, good contents.
-Like I said make sure they’re involved with even down with the art work or decision making or whatever.
+That’s a lot of trusts right there.
+So you have to make sure you’re getting good video updates, good content.
+As I said, make sure they’re involved even down with the artwork or decision-making or whatever.
 I think that’s the way to do it.